Martian dichotomy: Multiple impact hypothesis

 The multiple impact hypothesis is supported by correlation of segments of the dichotomy with the rims of several large impact basins.
 But there are large parts of the Borealis Basin outside the rims of those impact basins.
 If the Martian lowlands were formed by the multiple basins then their inner ejecta and rims should stand above upland elevations.
 The rims and ejecta blankets of the lowland impact craters are still much below the upland areas.

-There are also areas in the lowlands that are outside any of the impact basins, these areas must be overlain by multiple ejecta blankets and should stand at elevations similar to the original planetary surface.
+There are areas in the lowlands that are outside any of the impact basins.
+These areas must be overlain by multiple ejecta blankets, and should stand at elevations similar to the original planetary surface.
 That clearly is not the case either.
 One approach explaining the absence of ejecta blankets infers that no ejecta was ever present.

 Absence of ejecta could be caused by a large impactor scattering the ejecta into outer space.
 Another approach proposed the formation of the dichotomy by cooling at depth and crustal loading by later volcanism.

-The multiple-impact hypothesis is also statistically unfavorable, it is unlikely that multiple impacts basins occur and overlap primarily in the northern hemisphere.
+The multiple-impact hypothesis is also statistically unfavorable because it is unlikely that multiple impact basins occur and overlap primarily in the northern hemisphere.

 Atmosphere

-The atmosphere of Mars varies significantly between Northern and Southern hemispheres, for reasons related and unrelated to the geographic dichotomy.
+The atmosphere of Mars varies significantly between its Northern and Southern hemispheres, both for reasons related and unrelated to the geographic dichotomy.